Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results I. Magnetic Fields in the active zone and disc accretion

-The midplane accretion flow is quantified with $\langle\rho u_r\rangle_{\phi,t}$, and its radial profile is shown in Fig. \ref{fig:test10_midplane_averages_800_2800}.
-In the inner MRI active region ($R\lesssim0.75$ au) and throughout the dead zone, the time-averaged flow is inward.
-However, at the outer edge of the MRI dead region $(0.75\,\text{au}\lesssim R \lesssim 0.95\,\text{au})$ there is sustained outward flow at the midplane.
+The accretion flow at the midplane is controlled by the stress profiles in the disc.
+Fig. \ref{fig:test10_midplane_averages_800_2800} shows radial profiles of $\alpha$ and $\alpha_{\mathcal{M}}$ at the midplane.
+In the inner MRI-active zone, $\alpha\!\sim\!3\times{10}^{-3}$ with $\alpha_{\mathcal{M}}/\alpha_{\mathcal{R}}\!\sim\!3$, consistent with typical MRI-saturated dynamo behaviour.
+Furthermore, $\alpha_\mathcal{M}$ at the midplane is roughly $40$ per cent lower compared to the volume-averaged value over the MRI-active region shown in Fig. \ref{fig:alpha_volume_average_active_resolution_comparison}.
+This is the result of the inhomogeneous vertical magnetic stress structure in the active zone, shown in Fig.~\ref{fig:stress_components_r0.75_fid.png}. \\ Meanwhile, in the inner dead zone, the total midplane $\alpha$ is $\sim\!5\times10^{-4}$, which is nearly an order of magnitude lower than in the active zone.
+This stress is driven almost entirely by the Reynolds component, attributed to large-scale density waves emanating from vortex structures (see Section~\ref{section:vortices}; \citealt{chametla_turbulent_2024}), fluctuations at the dead--active zone interface \citep{faure_thermodynamics_2014}, and the MRI-active zone \citep{heinemann_excitation_2009}.\footnote{Section~\ref{section:magnetic_fields_poloidal_field} extends this analysis to the vertical Maxwell stress profile in the inner dead zone, driven by large-scale magnetic field structures.} These waves decay with radius due to dissipation by weak shocks \citep[e.g.][]{faure_thermodynamics_2014}, leading to a decrease in the associated Reynolds $\alpha$. \\ The midplane accretion flow is quantified with $\langle\rho u_r\rangle_{\phi,t}$, and its radial profile is shown in Fig. \ref{fig:test10_midplane_averages_800_2800}.
+In the inner MRI-active region ($R\lesssim0.75$ au) and throughout the dead zone, the time-averaged flow is inward.
+However, at the outer edge of the MRI-active region $(0.75\,\text{au}\lesssim R \lesssim 0.95\,\text{au})$ there is sustained outward flow at the midplane.
 This configuration is present in all four dead--active zone interface simulations and persists throughout their evolution.
 We attribute this outward flux to the radial gradient of the torque distribution, noting that the direction of radial mass flux is set by the sign of $-\partial_R(R^2\alpha P)$, in the absence of strong vertical stresses \citep[see][]{lesur_magnetohydrodynamics_2021}. \\ Finally, we stress the physical significance of this flow structure.
 The passage of highly turbulent, hot material towards and through the dead--active zone interface modifies dust aggregation within putative traps -- pressure maxima and vortices -- and may also affect the advective transport of large-scale poloidal magnetic flux in the vertical-net flux configuration.